Comment on page

-Upon selecting SAIGE GWAS SVAT app for analysis, the GUI will prompt you to add input files and configuration parameters.
-Slide the “Enable Batch” toggle to “On” at the top right corner.
-Switch the input type to batch mode by clicking the “List” icon to the right of the Genotype BGEN file and Genotype BGEN Index file inputs that we want to be processed in parallel batches.
+Upon selecting the SAIGE GWAS SVAT app for analysis, the GUI will prompt the user to add input files and configuration parameters.
+Select the Batch Run option for the Genotype BGEN Index file inputs, which will be processed in parallel batches.

 UKB’s whole genome variant data is stored in 60,000 pVCF files.
-As an example, we will perform single variant association tests on chromosome 22 using CLI.
+This example will show how to perform single variant association tests on chromosome 22 using CLI.

 Note that larger chromosomes may need to be merged into several merged files that can be passed to parallel saige_gwas_svat runs for faster processing and smaller memory footprint.

-Next, we’ll invoke saige_gwas_svat app.
+Next, run the saige_gwas_svat app.
 To find out what inputs are required for saige_gwas_svat app, use

 dx run app-saige_gwas_svat --help